gs1/gs1-syntax-engine/README.md

 based on the required flavour (WASM or pure JavaScript, respectively).

 To use the demo web application, extract the ZIP file and place the resulting files in a single directory to served by a web server as static content.
-For the WASM build, ensure that the `.wasm` file is served with the MIME type `application/wasm`.

 Simply point a WebAssembly-enabled browser at the HTTP location of the `.html` file and the web application will load.

+Note: For the WASM build, ensure that the web server is configured to service the `.wasm` file with the MIME type `application/wasm`.

-To use the demo Node.js console application, extract the ZIP file into a single directory and start it by running:
+To use the demo Node.js console application, extract the ZIP file into a single directory and start it by running the following from within the same directory:

     node example.node.mjs